OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 - Nodes for signal and data processing, filtering and data reduction.
 Here, files are passed between nodes.
 Execution times of the individual steps are typically longer for these types of nodes as they perform the main computations.
 - Downstream statistical analysis and visualization.
-Here, tables are passed between nodes, and mostly internal KNIME nodes or nodes from third-party statistics plugins are used.
+Here, tables are passed between nodes and mostly internal KNIME nodes or nodes from third-party statistics plugins are used.
 The transfer from files (produced by OpenMS) and tables usually happens with our provided Exporter and Reader nodes (e.g. MzTabExporter followed by MzTabReader).